 |---|

-Perth averages approximately 8.8 peak sun hours per day in summer and 4.5 in winter.
-This roughly 2:1 seasonal ratio means your battery strategy needs to account for significantly different energy availability across the year.
+Peak sun hours in Perth swing from about 6.6 per day at the height of summer down to roughly 2.9 in midwinter.
+This more than 2:1 seasonal ratio means your battery strategy needs to account for significantly different energy availability across the year.

 Important: Actual generation depends on panel orientation (north-facing is optimal), tilt angle, shading from trees or buildings, panel age and degradation, and inverter efficiency.
 A west-facing system will produce less total energy but more during the afternoon peak window.
 These figures assume a clean, unshaded, north-facing installation in good condition.